NekBox/nekpy/README.rst

 Tools
 -------
 `nekpy.tools` supports common pre- and post-processing tasks, such as populating `SIZE`, `rea`, and `usr` files and calling `makenek`.
+For the special case of single boxes, `nekpy.tools` can also generate meshes and map file.

 Configuration
 -------------